informatics-isi-edu/ermrest/user-doc/annotation.md

 often used in prose, long-form presentations, tool tips, or other scenarios where a user may need more natural language understanding of the concept.

+### 2016 Sequence

+`tag:isrd.isi.edu,2016:sequence`

+This key is allowed on any number of columns in the model.
+It is used to indicate that the annotated column contains a text value that should be interpreted as a gene sequence.

+Supported JSON payload patterns:

+- `null` or `{}`: Default heuristics apply.
+- `{`... `"subseq-length":` _number_ ...`}`: The _number_ indicates the intended
+  length for a subsequence of the overall gene sequence.
+When displaying a gene sequence, it is common to visually demarcate a long sequence of nucleotides into smaller subsequences.
+- `{`... `"separator":` _character_ ...`}`: The _character_ to use as the
+  separator between subsequence strings.